woa-raphael/woa-raphael/guide/troubleshooting.md

 ## DISM Error:87 The add-driver option is unkown
 This usually means that you have an unclean Windows image with some other drivers.
 You need to get a clean Windows image (which means you didn't follow instructions).
-Don't forget that touch is broken in 23h2 (use 22h2).

 ## 0xc000021a BSOD
 This usually means that winlogon.exe has failed, and you may need to reapply the Windows image.